Training structure

 Faculty of Science

-In this course, students will learn about the links between an individual's genetic heritage and the development of its morphology, physiology and lifestyle.
-The focus will be on understanding the links between the information carried by the genome and the life cycle of the organism in question, via the cellular characteristics corresponding to the expression of genetic information.
-These data will be placed in an evolutionary framework and will shed light on some major evolutionary transitions, particularly in metazoans.
+In this course, students will learn about the links between an individual's genetic heritage and the development of their morphology, physiology, and lifestyle.
+We will focus on understanding the links between the information carried by the genome and the life cycle of the organism in question, including the cellular characteristics corresponding to the expression of genetic information.
+This data will be placed in an evolutionary context and will shed light on some major evolutionary transitions, particularly in metazoans.

 ECTS